blinkloader/docs.blinkloader.com/react-next.md

 )
 ```

 !> Keep in mind that `Background` and `ImgBlock` are divs.
-This is why they need to have some relative or absolute width and height parameters.
-So in case you switch from Img to these components keep this in mind.
+Thus they need to have some relative or absolute width and height parameters.
+So in case, you switch from `Img` to these components keep this in mind.
 It's simple to do using CSS classes similar to other blocks in your layout.

 ### Defer Attribute

-Add defer property to **Img** component, when you can't show images before the rest of the react bundle (ex: a slider on mobile devices).
+Add `defer` property to **Img** component, when you can't show images before the rest of the react bundle (ex: a slider on mobile devices).
 The layout may break if we render images without defer.

-With defer you can start fetching optimized images before the bundle,
-but they are rendered on a page only when the bundle is ready.
+With defer you can start fetching optimized images before the bundle, they are rendered on a page only when the bundle is ready.

 ```js
 const { Img } = require('@blinkloader/react-blinkloader-components');